2023 NCAA Tournament Bracket Based Using KenPom Ratings

 16-seeds (63-68) – lowest four are in First Four games

 The No. 1 seeds would be Houston, UConn, UCLA, and Tennessee.
 The Houston Cougars retain the number one overall seed, with the other three number ones also remaining the same this week.
-The Big Ten saw a trio of teams drop out of the field as Iowa, Northwestern, and Wisconsin each slid into the high 40s.
-In Northwestern’s case, they are now 61 and would not even be considered a bubble team.
 Conference play has begun, and some teams have taken advantage early.
-Rutgers won at Purdue and has vaulted to 16th in the ratings and a firm four-seed.
-After a multi-week swoon, Creighton has righted the ship and now sits at No. 18, rising nearly 20 spots over the past few weeks.
+Rutgers won at Purdue and has vaulted to No.16 in the ratings and a firm four-seed.
+After a multi-week swoon, Creighton has righted the ship and now sits at No. 17, rising nearly 20 spots over the past few weeks.
+A couple of other teams to watch: Xavier has steadily risen, and after a big win over UConn, they sit at No. 18.
+Saint Mary’s is now the best team in the West Coast Conference and have climbed into the top ten after surpassing Gonzaga.
+The ACC’s weakness has been a storyline, while Virginia is the highest-ranked team, sitting at No. 14.
+The lack of quality victories in that conference could place some teams on the bubble despite good records.

 This seed list will be updated weekly based on changes in the fluid KenPom rankings.